 Pet policy: Leashed pets are welcome on the patio and yard where you’ll find picnic tables, a bocce court, disc golf, and pet waste stations.

 This cozy tasting room offers selections from Naked Winery, 36 beers from Sick-N-Twisted Brewing and other local crafters, and a limited menu.
 Choose to sit inside, or find a spot in the welcoming courtyard.

-Pet policy: Pets are welcome to join inside the tasting room and in the courtyard.
+Pet policy: Pets are welcome to join you inside the tasting room or in the courtyard.

 Prairie Berry has earned more than 1,000 awards since it opened in 2001, and they offer selection to please every palate – from crisp, dry wines and robust, oak-aged reds to sweet, fruity varieties.
 This is Hill City’s only working winery and feels like one you’d find in Napa or Sonoma.
 Enjoy a free tasting, and then settle in on the patio or yard for a glass of your favorite and something delicious from the kitchen.

 Pet policy: Pets are welcome on both outdoor patios, and at the picnic tables in the yard.

 Stone Faces Winery specializes in South Dakota’s native wild grape, Vitis riparia, as well as traditional grapes with a uniquely South Dakota feel.
 With dry, sweet, grape and other fruit wines, you’re sure to enjoy the free tasting.
 For those that prefer beer, the tasting room also offers brews from Fernson Brewing in Sioux Falls, South Dakota.